Yijin-Zeng/Yijin-Zeng/README.md

 # Hi, I'm Yijin

 **PhD in Statistics & Machine Learning (Imperial College London)**
-My PhD research focuses on developing novel methodologies for two-sample hypothesis testing, statistical association, and change point detection in the presence of missing data.
+My PhD research focuses on developing novel methodologies for two-sample hypothesis testing, statistical association, and change point detection in the presence of missing data, especially when the missing data are informative.
 Applications include A/B testing, clinical trials, information retrieval, and continual learning.
+A key goal of my work is to enable valid and robust statistical inference in the presence of missing data, a common challenge in real-world scenarios.

 - 🔬 Research interests: nonparametric testing, rank statistics, dependence measures, time series, robust ML
 - 🧪 Methods I work with: MMD, WMW, Spearman/Kendall, permutation/bootstraps, encoder–decoder RNNs